the-wise-lab/cannon-ball/README.md

 | Two-step task | Not shown | Pink/Purple | Shown | ❌ |
 | Model-free learning task | Not shown | Grey| N/A | ❌ |

+> [!NOTE]
-> ⚠ NOTE: The model-free learning task is not yet fully implemented.
+> The model-free learning task is not yet fully implemented.

 ### Modifying task outcomes